samazon/custom-react-hooks/README.md

 15. `usePrevious`: This hook returns the previous value of a prop or state variable.

 16. `useRequireAuth`: This hook return boolean value auth, and triggers redirect is user is not logged in.

+17. `useLockBodyScroll`: This hook will add overflow hidden to body to lock scroll when required.